dipu-ray/Phitron-B7/03. Basic Data Structures/Week 06-BST, Heap and Map/Module 21-Binary Search Tree/README.md

     - <img src="./images/drawing10.png" width="500">
 - Program: `insert_in_BST.cpp`
 - There have so much notes have not yet note.
-- Because I am a lazy person with my work.
+- Because I am a lazy